A. The Seven Joys of Religion.

-This chapter concentrates on the seven joys used in this website are associated with all main stream religions.
-These Joys are powerful psychological forces, which have been proven with scientific observations to improve health, thinking, and contentment.
+This chapter concentrates on the seven joys used in this website associated with all mainstream religions.
+These Joys are powerful psychological forces proven by scientific observations to improve health, thinking, and contentment.

 There was some evidence of human burials about 100,000 BC that may support religious beliefs.
 The Neanderthal burials took place about 70,000 BC.
-There were Turkish ruins known as Gobekli Tepe that can be interpreted as a worship site about 9,000 BC.
+Turkish ruins known as Gobekli Tepe can be interpreted as a worship site from about 9,000 BC.
 Unfortunately, there is very little documentation of organized religions before 4,000 BC.

-Jesus of Nazareth was born at year 0.
-Muhammad was born 570 AD and the Quran was written in 650 AD.
-Kojiki the oldest Shinto text was drafted around 712 AD.
+Jesus of Nazareth was born in the year 0.
+Muhammad was born in 570 AD, and the Quran was written in 650 AD.
+Kojiki, the oldest Shinto text, was drafted around 712 AD.

 According to Pew Research Center, the Major Religions in the World are roughly divided as follows: